 Basketball shoes typically feature one of four different closure styles: laces, Velcro, straps, and zippers.

-Laces are the most common option and can provide as much or as little stability as you like, depending on how tightly you tie them.
+The most common option, laces can provide as much or as little stability as you like, depending on how tightly you tie them.

 Velcro closures make basketball shoes much easier to take on and off, and they offer some customization because you can pull the straps tighter if you like.